inercia/divs/README.md

 information, encryption, compression: we make use of these features for sending virtual traffic between nodes.

-DiVS maintains a distributed database of MAC addresses, mapping MAC addresses to nodes in the virtual network.
-This allows us to use the TAP device for traffic to/from multiple endpoints in the same host (for example, when using virtual machines in the physical machine).
+DiVS maintains a _distributed database_ of MAC addresses, mapping MAC addresses to nodes in the virtual network.
+This allows us to use the TAP device for traffic to/from multiple endpoints in the same node (for example, when using virtual machines in the physical machine).
 When a DiVS node detects some packets being written to the local TAP device with an unknown MAC address, it updates the distributed database, pointing other nodes to where they should send traffic